-- Heavy metals, pesticide residue, chloronated phenols, phthalates, organic tin, other harmful chemical residues, harmful dyes, PAHs, solvent residues, are all limited.
+- Heavy metals, pesticide residue, chlorinated phenols, phthalates, organic tin, other harmful chemical residues, harmful dyes, PAHs, solvent residues, are all limited.

-- PFOA and PFOS are limiated (but thousands of others in the PFAS family are unaccounted for).
+- PFOA and PFOS are limited (but thousands of others in the PFAS family are unaccounted for).

 - Certain flame retardant chemicals are not allowed – from Tris to Boric Acid (Annex 5, page 32).